rockyisawesome/tempBankingApplication/README.md

-Temp Banking Application
+Banking Application

-A simple banking application built in Golang with MongoDB for managing accounts and transactions.
+A simple banking application built in Golang with MongoDB, Postgres, Kafka, and Zookeeper for managing accounts and transactions.

 🚀 Features

-User account creation

-Deposit & withdrawal functionality

-Transaction history tracking
+Account Creation: Submit account details to create a new user account.

+Transactions: Record credit, debit, and transfer transactions.

+Transaction History: Fetch the transaction history for a given account number.

+Kafka Integration: Asynchronous processing of account and transaction requests via Kafka.

+Database Integration: Persistent storage and retrieval of transaction data.

 Swagger API documentation